zcaceres/easy-agent/README.md

 curl -X POST http://localhost:3000 -d '{ "agentName": "summarizer", "message": "hi there" }' -H 'Content-Type: application/json'
 ```

-Currently the server only supports stateless agents.
-This means it wil send back the entire history of the conversation on each request/response cycle.
-Coming soon: stateful sessions.
+Currently Server Mode **only supports stateless agents**.
+This means it will send back the entire history of the conversation on each request/response cycle.

+> Coming soon: stateful sessions.

 ## How to Make an Agent